dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

     * the variant and version fields are set as described for version 8 UUID

-    The DNS name string used in generating the uuid value SHOULD be the same FQHN, or a subdomain to allow for more distributed generation of UUIDs, as would used in the signing certificate as they are the same domains of uniqness.
+    The DNS name string used in generating the uuid value SHOULD be the same FQHN, or a subdomain to allow for more distributed generation of UUIDs, as would used in the signing certificate as they are the same domains of uniqueness.

 ### subject

 The subject or the topic of the conversation is provided in the subject parameter.
 This parameter is optional as not all conversations have a defined subject.
-Email threads and prescheduled calls and video conversences typically have a subject which can be captured here.
+Email threads and prescheduled calls and video conferences typically have a subject which can be captured here.
 The subject may also be derived from analysis of the dialog.

 * subject: "String" (optional)